mmistakes/minimal-mistakes/_posts/2024-01-23-full-stack-typelevel.md

 Together we will build the minimal start of a full-stack application, entirely written in Scala.
 The use-case is a fictitious "job board" - we will define a server that is able to insert and retrieve data from the database, then surface that data on the frontend.

+>This demo is the start of the production-grade application we write in the giant [Typelevel Rite of Passage](https://rockthejvm.com/p/typelevel-rite-of-passage) course.
+It is currently the biggest course on the site, and teaches you how to write production software using the Typelevel stack, how to make sound architectural decisions, how to do proper testing, how to write app features, payment systems, email services and everything that you'd normally expect from a proper web application, and also how to deploy it to your domain.
+>
+> If you're interested, check out the course [here](https://rockthejvm.com/p/typelevel-rite-of-passage).

 ## 2. Setup